 There is a common belief that making your home feel better requires a lot of money.
 It does not.

-Research on happiness and home environments consistently shows that people overestimate how much expensive changes improve their satisfaction, and underestimate how much small, intentional ones do.
+People consistently overestimate how much expensive changes improve their day-to-day satisfaction, and underestimate how much small, intentional ones do.
 A new sofa does less for your mood than you expect.
 A warmer light bulb, a clean shelf, and a plant you actually like?
-Those changes you feel every single day.
+You feel those every single day.

 Walk through each room slowly.
 Ask yourself: what bothers me most in here?
 What would I notice immediately if it were fixed?
 What is working well enough to leave alone?
 Write it down.
-This honest room-by-room assessment takes twenty minutes and saves you from spending money on the wrong things.
+This room-by-room assessment takes twenty minutes and saves you from spending on the wrong things.

 To make prioritization easier, try a simple “room impact score.”
 Rate each room on three things: how much time you spend in it, how much it currently frustrates you, and how much it would cost to fix.
 Score each from 1 to 5.
 The room with the highest combined score gets your attention first.

-How to Decide Which Rooms to Tackle First
+Which Rooms to Tackle First

 Start with the room that affects your daily well-being the most.